A. An Overview to Understanding Dissociation and D.I.D. 1

 There is much more that we could say that reflects our own journey of healing from our anger towards God, but since this is such a personal journey, we will refrain.
 The issues you deal with may not be the same as what we deal with.
 But the important thing to understand is that confession of your anger towards God will begin to bring healing.

 Another interesting benefit of anger, is that it can actually help you overcome programming.
 Whether this is the “professional” trauma-based mind-control programming, or the programming of brainwashing and indoctrination because of an abusive past, allowing yourself the luxury of feeling angry can help you overcome this programming.
 This is done by vehemently and with much angry emotion, vocally resisting the urges, thoughts, and emotions that the programming triggers in you.
-For examples of how to use this anger in deprogramming and/or processing of emotions and memory, refer to “Finding Freedom for the Dissociative Individual.”
+For examples of how to use this anger in deprogramming and/or processing of emotions and memory, refer to the chapter titled, “Finding Freedom for the Dissociative Individual.”